SAP-samples/teched2022-IN280/exercises/ex4/readme.md

 # Exercise 4 - Analyze Cloud Integration resources

-In this exercise, we will create track resources of the Cloud Integration tenant as the JMS queues and certificates.
+In this exercise, we will work with the *Health Monitoring* use case of SAP Cloud ALM and track resources of Cloud Integration as the JMS queues and certificates.

 #### Prequisites:
 - You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/).